pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/05 🆔 Identities/15 🆔💍 Verify Userables.md

-💍 Verify the ownership of Userables FAQ
+💍 Verify the ownership of Userables
 ===

 > Part of [Identity 🆔 domains](<01 🆔🫥 Identity agent.md>)